|

 Property appraiser, accused of snooping in homeowner’s bedroom, forfeits license

-and the device reportedly captured video of Binneboese’s conduct.
+The homeowners kept a security camera in their bedroom and the device reportedly captured video of Binneboese’s conduct.
 Read more

 + Fort Pierce, Florida